Updated: November 19, 2020

 Comparing forex and mutual funds is like comparing dogs and cats, they’re two entirely different animals with mutually inclusive advantages and disadvantages.

 Meanwhile, mutual funds are best used for making money in the medium or long-term.
-It provides passive growth for your money without requiring you to have excellent aptitude about the economy.
+It provides passive growth for your money without requiring you to have an excellent aptitude for the economy.

 If you’re looking for extra income and you can commit to learning how to trade currencies, then try forex.
 But if your priority is to passively grow your wealth, then just leave the money in your mutual fund investments.